OCEAN GIPSY - The Underwater Realm of Traumatic Brain Injury

 But people had a really hard time learning that the Grand Hollywood Overcomer's Tale didn't end with, "And then I arose triumphant once more and all was glorious in DanceyLand!"

-Once I began speaking honestly about the decline of my health in 2009, I learned quickly that people didn't want their bubble burst.
+Once I began speaking honestly about the decline of my health in 2009, I learned quickly that people didn't want their bubble to burst.
 To many, I was a Character of Inspiration, not a person.
 I was a starlet.
 I wasn't supposed to fall amidst my rise, and I certainly wasn't supposed to be the one requiring help.

 I got dropped on my ass, just when I needed my growing dance tribe most.